-This common nervous habit can leave your nails mangled, sore and prone to infection; these pro tips can help you stop the mindless nibbling for good
+This common nervous habit can leave your nails mangled, sore, and prone to infection.
+Here’s how to stop biting nails for good.

 Commit to specific goals